Ideas-on-Stage/ideasonstage.com/content/news/2024-04-10-mastering_the_art_of_spontaneous_speaking.en.md

 +++
 ![Andrea, Phil and Matt Abrahams](/img/news/matt_event.jpeg "Andrea, Phil and Matt")

-We recently hosted a special event with **Matt Abraham**s, a well-known Stanford lecturer and the author of ‘**Think Faster, Talk Smarter**,’ as our special guest.
+We recently hosted a special event with **Matt Abrahams**, a well-known Stanford lecturer and the author of ‘**Think Faster, Talk Smarter**,’ as our special guest.
 The focus was on spontaneous speaking, an essential skill for effective communication today.
 Over 180 people signed up for the event, getting a chance to ask Matt their questions directly.

 Here's a quick overview of the main topics we covered during our chat.